splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 ***************************************************************************

 .. meta::
-   :description: The Splunk Distribution of OpenTelementry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.
+   :description: The Splunk Distribution of OpenTelemetry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.
 Follow these steps to get started.

-The Splunk Distribution of OpenTelementry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.
+The Splunk Distribution of OpenTelemetry .NET automatically instruments .NET applications, Windows services running .NET applications, and ASP.NET applications deployed on IIS.

 To get started, use the guided setup or follow the instructions manually.